Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Introduction

 Our approach can be applied to a number of different senses.
 Here, we showcase it focusing on the multilingual case described in the example above, by asking whether models are consistent across different languages (see \cref{fig:paradigm}).
 In essence, we are thus using multilingual self-consistency as a litmus test for their understanding, simultaneously addressing the important topic of multilinguality.
-Taking one of the latest SOTA versions of ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}} as our object of study, we evaluate multilingual understanding for two different tasks -- paraphrase detection and natural language inference -- across three different languages (Chinese, German and English).
+Taking one of the latest SOTA versions of ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}} as our object of study, we evaluate multilingual understanding for two different tasks (paraphrase detection and natural language inference) across three different languages (Chinese, German and English).
 It turns out that the model is inconsistent across all languages and tasks, despite being able to perform the tasks reasonably well in English and generating high-quality translations.
 Taken together, our analyses provide strong evidence that the model's task understanding is modulated by the representational form of the task.

-In sum, we make the following contributions: \begin{itemize} \itemsep{0.5mm} \item[i)] We propose a novel, cheap, data contamination-proof evaluation paradigm to evaluate understanding through multisense consistency of LLMs; \item[ii)] We showcase this paradigm by implementing a particular instantiation that utilises \emph{multilinguality} to create different senses; \item[iii)] We use this instantiation to evaluate a recent SOTA LLM, illustrating that its multilingual consistency is still lacking. \item[iv)] With a range of ablation experiments (see \cref{fig:experiments_overview}), we demonstrate that the observed inconsistencies can be ascribed to a language-dependent task understanding (rather than an inability to translate or perform the task) \end{itemize}
+In sum, we make the following contributions: \begin{itemize} \itemsep{0.5mm} \item[i)] We introduce multisense consistency as a novel, cheap, and data-contamination-proof evaluation paradigm for LLMs; \item[ii)] We showcase this paradigm by implementing a specific version that utilises \emph{multilinguality} to create different senses; \item[iii)] Using this implementation, we evaluate ChatGPT to illustrate that multilingual consistency of SOTA LLMs is still lacking; \item[iv)] With a range of ablation experiments (see \cref{fig:experiments_overview}), we demonstrate that the observed inconsistencies in fact arise from a language-dependent task understanding (rather than an inability to translate or perform the task). \end{itemize}

 With our work, we hope to not only present an interesting set of empirical results on multilingual consistency but also propose a novel, easily applicable method to generate many more challenging evaluation tests.
+Our framework targets models that can follow instructions to generate alternative senses and are able to generate these senses based on these instructions.
+Thus, with the growing popularity and capabilities of chat-models and instruction-tuned models, such as GPT-4 \citep{openai2023gpt4} or Llama-2 \citep{touvron2023llama}, our framework is becoming increasingly relevant.\footnote{Our code is available at \url{https://github.com/XeniaOhmer/multisense_consistency}.}